Kyguyog/kyguyog.github.io/ReadMe.txt

 If you use on a phone or tablet you need a keyboard and controllers dont work

 W, A, S, D, Space are the reqired keys

+Disclaimer: I only edited the code I did not make it I got the code from hoodamath